cran/fastverse/README.md

 #### Spatial (SP)

 - **[sf](https://github.com/r-spatial/sf/)**: Leading framework for geospatial computing and manipulation in R, offering a simple and flexible spatial data frame and supporting functionality (13 dependencies).

+- **[geos](https://github.com/paleolimbot/geos/)**: Provides an R API to the [Open Source Geometry Engine (GEOS)](<https://trac.osgeo.org/geos/>) C-library and a vector format with which to efficiently store 'GEOS' geometries,  functions to extract information from, calculate relationships between, and transform geometries, and facilities to import/export geometry vectors to other spatial formats (2 dependencies).

 - **[stars](https://github.com/r-spatial/stars)**: Spatiotemporal data (raster and vector) in the form of dense arrays, with space and time being array dimensions (17 dependencies).